-Pillowy soft dinner rolls are the BEST yeast rolls around.
+Pillowy soft homemade dinner rolls are the BEST yeast rolls around.
 Great for Sunday dinners and a must for Holiday meals.
-A special technique will help you make perfect light yeast rolls every time.
+A special technique will help you make perfectly light yeast rolls every time.

-This could be my last yeast roll post because these soft dinner rolls are the PERFECT yeast roll recipe.
+This could be my last yeast roll post because these homemade dinner rolls are the PERFECT yeast roll recipe.
 I saw this technique on America’s Test Kitchen and it will give you the softest yeast roll imaginable.